DyGSSM: Multi-view Dynamic Graph Embeddings with State Space Model Gradient Update: Experiments

-Light\_DyGSSM performed as the best method for six cases and second best method for nine cases.
-Given its less memory requirements, Light\_DyGSSM could be a powerful choice for large datasets.
-We encountered an Out-Of-Memory (OOM) issue when sampling 1000 negative edges to compute MRR and Recall@10 for DTFormer and DGMamba.
+We encountered an OOM issue (Table~\ref{tab:reddit_title_metrics}) when sampling 1000 negative edges (following WinGNN settings) to compute MRR and Recall@10 for DTFormer, DGMamba, and TransformerG2G.
 To address this, we reduced the number of negative samples to 50 edges for these calculations.
-Notably, AUC and accuracy remained unaffected by this change.
-To ensure a fair comparison, we also re-sampled 50 negative edges and recalculated MRR and Recall@10 for the Bitcoin-Alpha, Bitcoin-OTC, DBLP, and Reddit datasets, as presented in Table \ref{tab:50mrr}.
-We observed that DyGSSM outperformed DTFormer on Reddit-title and Bitcoin-Alpha.
-On Bitcoin-OTC, DTFormer achieved better MRR and Recall@10, while DyGSSM performed better in Recall@10 on DBLP, DTFormer achieves better MRR on the same dataset.

-We also compare the average precision of our model with several baseline models, as presented in Table \ref{tab:ap}.
-As shown, our model outperforms other models on DBLP, UCI, and Bitcoin-OTC.
-On Bitcoin-Alpha, DTFormer achieves the best performance, while our DyGSSM ranks second.
-On Reddit$\_$title, DyGSSM and WinGNN perform similarly.
+We observed that DyGSSM outperformed all the models on DBLP, Reddit-Title, and Bitcoin-Alpha (see Table~\ref{tab:50mrr} in Appendix~\ref{resultsappendix}).
+On Bitcoin-OTC, DTFormer achieved better MRR and Recall@10, while DyGSSM was the second-best model.
+If a model still encounters an OOM issue there, we report it as OOM in Table \ref{tab:reddit_title_metrics}; otherwise, we mark it with $*$.
+Finally, Table \ref{tab:auc_merged} (see Appendix~\ref{resultsappendix}) presents comparisons of AUC for transductive and inductive continuous-time dynamic graph link prediction tasks, where DyGSSM again consistently outperformed baselines.

+In addition to prediction performance, we also highlight DyGSSM’s advantages in model efficiency.
+Figures \ref{fig:paramcomparisiondisc} and \ref{fig:paramcomparisioncont} (see Appendix~\ref{modelscalability}) compare model parameter sizes across different datasets on a logarithmic scale.
+DyGSSM consistently has the smallest parameter sizes compared to other SOTA models.

+We also performed complexity analysis of proposed $\mathcal{RW}$ for both discrete and continuous datasets (see Table~\ref{tab:runtime_cachingd},\ref{tab:runtime_cachingc} in Appendix~\ref{modelscalability}).
+The proposed caching mechanism yields consistent speedups between 1.8× and 2.4×, with a maximum of 3.9× improvement on large-scale graphs, corresponding to an average 50–60\% reduction in random-walk time.
+The gains become more substantial on larger graphs.
+For example on StackOverflow dataset ($\approx$2.6M nodes, $\approx$63M edges) proposed $\mathcal{RW}$ was 2× faster.
+Since only structurally updated nodes trigger recomputation, runtime scales linearly with active nodes—not total graph size—enabling real-time feasibility even on million-edge networks.
+Note that DyGSSM retains only $\mathcal{RW}$ information related to the most recent snapshot that indicates constant memory footprint over time.
+In the very high-churn snapshot, worst-case scenario—the framework smoothly degrades to the standard (non-caching) $\mathcal{RW}$ complexity, ensuring no negative impact on correctness or embedding quality, only a temporary reduction in computational gain.

+To compare the extent to which DyGSSM relies on local and global structural components, we also analyzed the temporal evolution of the learned attention weights on the UCI dataset (see Fig.~\ref{attscore} in Appendix~\ref{ablatatt}).
+The average attention weights remain stable over time, with slightly higher values assigned to the local component (~0.514) compared to the global component (~0.486).
+This indicates that the model maintains a balanced contribution from both components, with a mild preference for local neighborhood information during the fusion process.